-The classical civilization of Greece and Rome is the perfect civilization for the student to study and the teacher to teach.
-It has been thoroughly studied by many generations and the lessons have been learned and are there for all to see.
+The classical civilizations of Greece and Rome are the perfect civilizations for the student to study and the teacher to teach.
+They have been thoroughly studied by many generations, and the lessons have been learned and are there for all to see.
 And we know the end of the story, so we can see consequences and draw conclusions.